toramanlis/laravel-module-structure/readme.md

 Creating a module
 -----------------

-Each folder under the directory `app/Modules` will be the name of your module.
-You are gonna need a service provider to register you module for the app to load it.
+Each folder under the directory `app/Modules` will be the name of your modules.
+You are going to need a service provider to register your module for the app to load it.

 Any Service provider under `app/Modules/<your-module>/`, at any level will do.
 For instance `app/Modules/CoolModule/Providers/Loader.php`: